Ochakko/MameBake3D/Effects11/README.md

 Copyright (c) Microsoft Corporation.
 All rights reserved.

-**August 17, 2022**
+**December 10, 2022**

 Effects for Direct3D 11 (FX11) is a management runtime for authoring HLSL shaders, render state, and runtime variables together.

-This code is designed to build with Visual Studio 2019 (16.9 or later) or Visual Studio 2022.
+This code is designed to build with Visual Studio 2019 (16.11 or later) or Visual Studio 2022.
 Use of the Windows 10 May 2020 Update SDK ([19041](https://walbourn.github.io/windows-10-may-2020-update-sdk/)) or later is required.

 These components are designed to work without requiring any content from the legacy DirectX SDK.
 For details, see [Where is the DirectX SDK?](https://aka.ms/dxsdk).